Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 We are lucky enough to have access to more resources than ever before and it’s all at our fingertips but what are the best resources to learn Chinese?

-If you are looking for a job in China, having a CV in Chinese will enhance your chances in bringing you closer to the interview stage – it is definitely worth it!
+Ultimately, if you are looking for a job in China, having a resume in Chinese will enhance your chances in bringing you closer to the interview stage – it is definitely worth it!

-Indeed, having your resumé in English and Chinese can impress your employers and increase your chances that HR or headhunters will find you!
+Having your resume in English and Chinese can impress your employers and increase your chances that HR or headhunters will find you- who wouldn’t want a multilingual pro like you?

 So there we have it – your complete guide on how to write a CV in Chinese – feeling confident?